Piikani Consultation Office

 • Highlight potential effects to land, water, wildlife or cultural resources.

-• Call out timelines for construction, monitoring and reclamation.
+• Clearly identify timelines for construction, monitoring and reclamation.

 • 3.
 Identify engagement needs